ebi-ait/hca-ebi-dev-team/docs/operations_tasks/add_entry_to_aws_secrets.md

 2. Make sure that you are at the right AWS region otherwise you won't able to see/manage our secrets stored in the Secret Manager.
    The region should be set to: `us-east-1` (N. Virginia)
 3. Go to Secrets Manager.
 You can do it with any of the follong way:
-   - click `Secters Manager` on the recently visited links section if its is not your first time,
+   - click `Secrets Manager` on the recently visited links section if it is not your first time,
    - select the Services drop-down and in the Security, Identity, & Compliance section click on `Secrets Manager` link,
    - Type `Secters Manager` into the search bar and click on the appearing `Secrets Manager` link
 4. Click on the Secrets option on the left hand side menu bar